Skip to content

 sudo apt install libreoffice

-Google Play Store Alternative
+Google Play Store Alternatives on Chrome OS Flex

 Installing Linux apps from the terminal is not the easiest way for many. it would be much easier if we had an app store like the Google Play Store to install the apps we like.
-Fortunately, there is a way from which we can do exactly that.
+Fortunately, there is a way in which we can do exactly that.

 Open the terminal and run the following commands: